Lost hiker ignores ‘unknown’ cellphone calls from search and rescue team - NewsBreak

 Mount Elbert is the highest peak in the state of Colorado at 14,400 feet.

-“Multiple attempts to contact the subject via their cell phone were unsuccessful,” the LCSAR said in a news release, and five team members set out around 10 p.m. to find the missing individual in the dark.‘Superhero’ 4-year-old falls off 70-foot cliff in Kentucky, survives
+“Multiple attempts to contact the subject via their cell phone were unsuccessful,” the LCSAR said in a news release, and five team members set out around 10 p.m. to find the missing individual in the dark.

 After hours of combing the Rocky Mountain terrain without luck, the search team returned at 3 a.m. the next morning.